tetraphobia/se-exercise/README.md

 ```bash
 yarn start
 ```
+The application can then be accessed at http://localhost:3000/

 ## Configuration
 All configurations are handled using a `.env` file.
 First, copy the `.env.example` file to `.env`, then edit it with your desired configurations.